4 Exploratory Data Analysis

 Assess correlation among multiple numerical features Multiple Numerical Correlation matrix, scatterplot matrix

 By aligning objectives with guiding questions and appropriate methods, EDA becomes more than a routine diagnostic stage.
-It becomes a strategic component of the workflow that enhances data quality, informs feature construction, and lays the groundwork for effective modelling.
+It becomes a strategic component of the workflow that enhances data quality, informs feature construction, and lays the groundwork for effective Modeling.

 The next section applies these principles through a detailed EDA of customer churn, showing how statistical summaries, visual tools, and domain understanding can uncover patterns that support predictive analysis.

-4.3 EDA in Practice: The churnCredit Dataset
+4.3 EDA in Practice: The churn Dataset

-Exploratory data analysis (EDA) is most effective when it is grounded in real data and practical questions.
-In this section, we illustrate the process using the churnCredit dataset, which contains demographic, behavioural, and financial information about customers, together with a binary feature indicating whether each customer has churned (closed their credit card account).
+Exploratory data analysis (EDA) is most informative when it is grounded in real data and motivated by practical questions.
+In this section, we illustrate the exploratory process using the churn dataset, which contains demographic, behavioral, and financial information about customers, along with a binary indicator of whether a customer has churned by closing their credit card account.
+The goal is to understand which patterns and characteristics are associated with customer attrition and how these insights can guide subsequent analysis.

-Problem Understanding for the churnCredit Dataset
+4.3.1 Problem Understanding for the churn Dataset

 • Why are customers choosing to leave?